vinnyhoward/rn-crypto-wallet/README.md

 * [![redux][redux]][redux-url] - A predictable state container for JavaScript apps, used for managing state in the mobile app.

 * [![styled-components][styled-components]][sc-url] - A library that utilizes tagged template literals to style your components at a component level using CSS.

 * **Ethers.js** - A complete Ethereum wallet implementation and utilities in JavaScript (and TypeScript), used for blockchain interactions.

-* **Ethers.js** - A complete Ethereum wallet implementation and utilities in JavaScript (and TypeScript), used for blockchain interactions.